MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/monetize-overview.md

 ## Choose a publishing option

 Before you start creating an offer, you must first decide the listing or publishing option, that is, how you want to engage with your customers and the purchase experience you want to provide.
-When you are creating an offer, you are asked if you want to sell through Microsoft or not.
-Based on your response the offer is published and a suitable call-to-action button appears on the offer listing page.
+When you are creating an offer, you're asked if you want to sell through Microsoft or not.
+Based on your response, the offer is published and a suitable call-to-action button appears on the offer listing page.
 The listing option also decides the technical requirements to create an offer.
 Let's learn in detail about in the following sections.

 :::row:::
     :::column:::